AmazingPhysicsForAll

 Magnetic Induction

 By 1831, everyone knew how to make magnetism from electricity.
 The obvious question was, should it not be possible to produce electricity from magnetism?
 But the answer eluded everyone.
-Finally, Faraday's one of the experiments with a huge iron ring with a battery connected to a primary circuit just produced a twitch in the secondary circuit when the primary circuit was switched on or off.
+Finally, one of the experiments with a huge iron ring with a battery connected to a primary circuit just produced a twitch in the secondary circuit when the primary circuit was switched on or off.
 But there was no continuous current.

 Faraday then tried with a coil and a permanent magnet.
 As shown in the picture on the left, when the bar magnet was plunged into the coil, he noticed current in one direction, and when the magnet was pulled out, current was flowing in the opposite direction.